SirGoodenough/HA_Blueprints/Automations/door_open_tts_cloud_say_and_Piper_announcer_Piper_OR_nabu_casa_required.md

 ## 📑 Changelog

 * **2023-10-02**: Add the ability to use Piper TTS.
+* * File Rename to reflect new function.
+* * Old Automatons will still work when pointed to new BP file name.
 * **2023-09-22**: Add silencing ability if the warning never triggers.
 * **2023-08-17**: Add voice ability
 * * Fix language list